lsst/dp0-1_lsst_io/data-access-analysis-tools/index-nb-intro.rst

 How to Use a Jupyter Notebook
 =============================

 The best way to learn how to use a Jupyter Notebook is to open a tutorial notebook in the RSP and follow the directions.
-(GM: THE FIRST-STEP NOTEBOOK DESIGNED FOR THIS PURPOSE IS THE ONE THAT STARTS BY DESCRIBING JUPITER NOTEBOOKS, SPECIFICALLY /notebooks/tutorial-notebooks/01_Intro_to_DP0_Notebooks.ipynb - you can get to it  (GM: BY CLICKING ON THE "FOLDER" ICON, THEN ON THE "notebooks" LINE, AND THEN ONTO THE "tutorial-noteboks" LINE.
+(GM: THE FIRST-STEP NOTEBOOK DESIGNED FOR THIS PURPOSE IS THE ONE THAT STARTS BY DESCRIBING JUPITER NOTEBOOKS, SPECIFICALLY /notebooks/tutorial-notebooks/01_Intro_to_DP0_Notebooks.ipynb - you can get to it  (GM: BY CLICKING ON THE "FOLDER" ICON, THEN ON THE "notebooks" LINE, AND THEN ON THE "tutorial-noteboks" LINE.
 THEN, CLICK ON 01_Intro_to_DP0_Notebooks.ipynb LINE.

 ..
 THE (LINK TO TUTORIALS AND MENTION THE VERY FIRST TUTORIAL).
 (MAYBE SHOW SCREEN SHOT OF THAT TUTORIAL).